 Pre-orders for the 2022 Kia Sportage opened in South Korea on July 7, 2021.
 Kia received 16,078 2022 Sportage pre-orders on the first day.
 Initially, the vehicle’s manufacturing is at the Kia AutoLand Gwangju plant (factory no.2) in South Korea.

 NQ5 is the 2023 Kia Sportage for the United States

 The new Kia Sportage was expected to reach American showrooms by the end of this year.
-However, the current generation Sportage (Kia QL) is updated for MY2022, which means that the NQ5 Sportage arrives next year as an MY2023 vehicle.
+However, the current generation Sportage (Kia QL) is updated for MY2022, which places the NQ5 Sportage next year as an MY2023 vehicle.
 Expect the launch of the all-new Sportage in the first half of 2022 in the United States.

-Following are the changes brought with the MY2022 update for the U.S. market:
+Following are the changes brought with the MY2022 update (available now) for the U.S. market:

 - New Value Edition optional package launched for the LX trim to add 18-inch dark gray alloy wheels, passive keyless entry with push-button start, and heated front seats.

 - Nightfall Edition launched to replace the S trim.